The Madonna Jackpot

 She wore Travolta's white suit from SNF as the floor lit in primary-colored squares as she paraded those same dance moves from the 30 year-old film.
 Good stuff, eh?
 From my seat, it appeared as though she actually played an electric guitar on a song called "I Love New York".
 Hmmmm.
 She performed a duet with a swami named Isaac.
 Maybe he's one of those Kaballah guys.
 I dunno.

+At exactly 120 minutes, the show concluded with "Hung Up" as golden balloons dropped from the ceiling.
 Time goes by so slowly.
 Those are the lyrics.
 I know this because this verse was repeated about 30 times.
 And, if you're keeping score at home, there was no encore.
 I'm not convinced the show needed an encore.
 It was over.
 Clearly.

 Reflecting on the show, I cannot say that I would ever spend $350 per ducat.
 Especially considering our seats were side-stage in a hockey rink that was not built for sound.
 You know what?
 It was hot at the elevation of our seats.
 We weren't in the highest row, but I can bet that it was far more comfortable about 30 rows lower than us.
 While a front row floor seat would be cooler, it would not provide the elevation necessary to see all the action that occurs onstage - and would require the video screens' help for viewing from those seats.